fsesterh/THK_CrsGrp_Enrollment/README.md

 Correct file and folder permissions MUST be ensured by the responsible system administrator.

-The plugin's files and folder SHOULD NOT be created, as root.

 ## License

 See LICENSE file in this repository.